-To control which icons are automatically chosen for a server/device, edit C:\Program Files\PA Server Monitor\Icons.INI
+To control which icons are automatically chosen for a server/device, edit C:\Program Files\PA Server Monitor\lcons.INI

-You can look in that file, and lcons_Default.ini to see the format.
-Only edit lcons.ini since lcons_Default.ini will get overwritten with future updates.
+You can look in that file, and Icons_Default.ini to see the format.
+Only edit Icons.ini since Icons_Default.ini will get overwritten with future updates.